lolzieslol/javatrening/README.md

-# javatrening
+# Javatrening
-Place where I put my code when I'm learning Java
+This github repository is a place where I put my code when I'm learning Java